Hamster45105/ddgemail-token/README.md

 For translations, the site uses the Google Translate widget.

-As the site uses Vercel, it can use Vercel's web analytics.
+As the site uses Vercel, it can (and does) use Vercel's web analytics.
 You can find out more about how this works [here](https://vercel.com/docs/analytics).

 No data is stored by the server, you can check the source code to see.